hayden1773/Horizeon/README.md

 *WHEN I view the title element
 *THEN I find a concise, descriptive title

-**Mock-Up**

-The following image shows the web application's appearance and functionality:

 > **Note**: This layout is designed for desktop viewing, so you may notice that some of the elements don't look like the mock-up at a resolution smaller than 768px.
 Eventually you'll learn how to make elements responsive so that your web application is optimized for any screen size.